Mable’s Story: A Tale of Progress, and a Mother’s Loss, in Liberia

 Mable was a bright, resourceful young woman, who had to quit school in the eighth grade to help her mother around their home, and was eager to resume her education.

-What unfolded at the hospital while she was in labor, though, was devastatingly tragic, as Mable ultimately lost her baby.
+What unfolded at the hospital while she was in labour, though, was devastatingly tragic, as Mable ultimately lost her baby.
 The fact that her own life was saved, however, is a testament to the strides PIH has made in remote, under-resourced Maryland County, where 4 out of 5 people live in absolute poverty.

-There was something off from the moment Mable went into labor.
+There was something off from the moment Mable went into labour.
 One morning about a week before she reached full term, while Mable’s grandmother was away and her mother was at the market, Mable’s stomach felt far more tender than it should have.
 Her aunt, assuming she was just hungry, advised her to stop waiting in the yard and eat a big breakfast.
 When that failed to lessen the pain, her aunt steered Mable, now fighting back tears, to the bathroom, in case she needed to vomit.
 She didn’t.
 With Mable feeling panicked and confused, and hurting, her aunt took her on a motorbike to J.J.
 Dossen.

 The hospital was better off, at that time, than it had been in quite a while.
 Médecins Sans Frontières had helped the government run it from 1997 to 1999.
 Merlin, a United Kingdom-based charity since absorbed by Save the Children, tried to revive it from 2004 to 2013.
 Both organizations had left, though, by the time PIH started working with the government’s County Health Team in late 2014.
-Mold and corrosion had taken a toll, and shortages of equipment, pharmaceuticals, and pay for government staff all had affected services.
+Mould and corrosion had taken a toll, and shortages of equipment, pharmaceuticals, and pay for government staff all had affected services.
 PIH has worked since 2014 to rebuild or refurbish almost all of the wards, train and pay staff, and collaborate with the government to get the hospital standing tall on its own two feet.

 Unfortunately, when Mable arrived that warm morning, J.J.
 Dossen—like virtually all hospitals in Liberia—still lacked a blood bank.